Realistic Full-Body Anonymization with Surface-Guided GANs: Abstract

 \section{Abstract}

 Recent work on image anonymization has shown that generative adversarial networks (GANs) can generate near-photorealistic faces to anonymize individuals.
-However, scaling these networks to the entire human body has remained a challenging and yet unsolved task.

-We propose a new anonymization method that generates close-to-photorealistic humans for in-the-wild images.
+However, scaling up these networks to the entire human body has remained a challenging and yet unsolved task.
+We propose a new anonymization method that generates realistic humans for in-the-wild images.
 A key part of our design is to guide adversarial nets by dense pixel-to-surface correspondences between an image and a canonical 3D surface.
 We introduce Variational Surface-Adaptive Modulation (V-SAM) that embeds surface information throughout the generator.
-Combining this with our novel discriminator surface supervision loss, the generator can synthesize high quality humans with diverse appearance in complex and varying scenes.
-We show that surface guidance significantly improves image quality and diversity of samples, yielding a highly practical generator.
-Finally, we demonstrate that surface-guided anonymization preserves the usability of data for future computer vision development \footnote{ Source code and appendix is available at: \href{https://www.github.com/hukkelas/full_body_anonymization}{github.com/hukkelas/full\_body\_anonymization}. }.
+Combining this with our novel discriminator surface supervision loss, the generator can synthesize high quality humans with diverse appearances in complex and varying scenes.
+We demonstrate that surface guidance significantly improves image quality and diversity of samples, yielding a highly practical generator.
+Finally, we show that our method preserves data usability without infringing privacy when collecting image datasets for training computer vision models.
+Source code and appendix is available at: \href{https://github.com/hukkelas/full_body_anonymization}{github.com/hukkelas/full\_body\_anonymization}